AnthonyAmanse/ios-mapkit-indoor-map/README.md

 ### 3. Deploy the Cloud Foundry app

-Go to `heatmap-backend` and push the app in Cloud Foundry in your account.
+Go to `heatmap-backend` folder and push the app in Cloud Foundry in your account.
 After the app is pushed, you'll need to copy the app url which you will need after this step.
 The url will be formatted like `heatmap-backend-<random-name>.mybluemix.net`

 <pre>
 $ cd heatmap-backend